 Regenerative braking is a hot buzzword right now and is typically referring to how an electric car replenishes a charge while braking.
 This may leave consumers to wonder if regenerative braking on an electric scooter is as effective and efficient as with e-cars.
 And since we’re talking regenerative braking, then you may want to check out some of these top-rated electric scooters that have that.

-Before you can know how an electric scooter handles regenerative braking it is important to understand the concept itself.
-Regenerative braking takes the force that is applied while braking and converts it to useable energy which is then sent to the battery.
+Before you can know how an electric scooter handles regenerative braking, it is important to understand the concept itself.
+Regenerative braking takes the force that is applied while braking and converts it to usable energy, which is then sent to the battery.
 This is a primary functionality when it comes to electric cars and one of the reasons they get such good mileage.
 Also good to know now is that many public locations have outlets for charging electric scooter batteries.

-Regenerative braking takes the force that is applied while braking and converts it to useable energy which is then sent to the battery.
+Regenerative braking takes the force that is applied while braking and converts it to usable energy, which is then sent to the battery.

 Now for the bad news.
 When it comes to personal transportation vehicles, such as electric scooters and electric bikes, regenerative braking is still a nascent technology.
 In other words, it is not very effective when it comes to e-scooters.
 Regenerative braking systems can help increase the battery life of a scooter from five to 10 percent, which is not very much.